davegallant/terraform-aws-beanstalk/README.md

 make deploy REGION=ca-central-1
 ```

-## Destroy
+### Destroy

-To destroy all resources, run:
+To destroy all resources (and save money), run:

 ```sh
 make terraform-destroy TF_VAR_FILE=staging.tfvars
 ```

-## CI
+## Continuous Integration (CI)

+CI leverages GitHub Actions.
+The workflow is defined in [terraform.yml](./.github/workflows/terraform.yml)

-This repo is setup with branch protections on `main`.
+There are branch protections on `main`.

-All PRs require the `ci` GitHub Action steps to pass.
+All PRs require the `ci` GitHub Action steps to pass before merging.

-## CD
+## Continuous Delivery (CD)

+CD also leverages the same GitHub Actions workflow as CI.

-When a PR is merged into `main`, deployments to `staging` and `production` kick off sequentially.
+When a PR is merged into `main`, deployments to `staging` and `production` will kick off sequentially.

-The `production` environment requires a reviewer to sign off on the deployment.
+The `production` environment requires a reviewer to sign off before the deployment occurs.